manubhats/manubhats.github.io/vt_design.md

  7. Metrics sent to Prometheus and viewed on Grafana Dashboards

 ## Authorization and Authentication
  JSON Web Tokens are used for authentication in the HTTP Bearer header.
-Each user has a user ID, a public API access token and secret key for signing each JWT using HMAC SHA256.
+Each user has a username, a public API access token and secret key for signing each JWT using HMAC SHA256.
 For each request, the API token is sent as part of the JWT payload.

 #### JWT Contains 3 parts:
 > Header: